mcesar/txcheck/README.md

 # txcheck
 txcheck is a program for checking that you call Begin whenever you call DML functions in go programs.
+Supports `database/sql` and `github.com/gocraft/dbr`.

 ## Install
 ```